On well-posedness of forward-backward SDEs-A unified approach: Introduction

 There have been three main methods to solve FBSDE (\ref{FBSDE}).
-First, the {\it Method of Contraction Mapping}.
-This method, first used by Antonelli \cite{fabio} and later detailed by Pardoux-Tang \cite{PT}, works well when the duration $T$ is relatively small.
-Second, the {\it Four Step Scheme.} This was the first solution method that removed restriction on the time duration for Markovian FBSDEs, initiated by Ma-Protter-Yong \cite{mpy}.
-The trade-off is the requirement on the regularity of the coefficients so that a ``decoupling" quasi-linear PDE has a classical solution.
-Third, the {\it Method of Continuation.} This was a method that can treat non-Markovian FBSDEs with arbitrary duration, initiated by Hu-Peng \cite{hupeng} and Peng-Wu \cite{PW}, and later developed by Yong \cite{yong1} and recently in \cite{yong4}.
-The main assumption for this method is the so-called ``monotonicity conditions" on the coefficients, which is restrictive in a different way.
+First, the \textit{Method of Contraction Mapping}.
+This method, first used by Antonelli \cite{fabio} and later detailed by Pardoux and Tang \cite{PT}, works well when the duration $T$ is relatively small.
+Second, the \textit{Four Step Scheme.} This was the first solution method that removed restriction on the time duration for Markovian FBSDEs, initiated by Ma, Protter and Yong \cite{mpy}.
+The trade-off is the requirement on the regularity of the coefficients so that a ``decoupling'' quasi-linear PDE has a classical solution.
+Third, the \textit{Method of Continuation.} This was a method that can treat non-Markovian FBSDEs with arbitrary duration, initiated by Hu and Peng \cite{hupeng} and Peng and Wu \cite{PW}, and later developed by Yong \cite{yong1} and recently in \cite{yong4}.
+The main assumption for this method is the so-called ``monotonicity conditions'' on the coefficients, which is restrictive in a different way.
 This method has been used widely in applications (see, e.g., \cite{wu2,yu,wy}) because of its pure probabilistic nature.
-We refer to the book Ma-Yong \cite{mybk} for the detailed accounts for all three methods.
+We refer to the book of Ma and Yong \cite{mybk} for the detailed accounts for all three methods.
 It is worth noting that these three methods do not cover each other.

+To make our motivation clearer, let us take a quick look at some main difficulties in the FBSDE theory.
+For example, consider the following simple FBSDE:

+Clearly, the FBSDE has infinitely many solutions when $\sigma = 1$, and is well-posed when $\sigma = 0$.
+But more or less surprisingly, for $\sigma \neq0, 1$, none of the three standard methods works for this FBSDE when $T$ is arbitrarily large.
+The FBSDE with such a feature has been encountered in many stochastic control problems when diffusion contains control, which is often the case in the optimal investment problems in finance.
+Understanding its solvability is therefore extremely desirable, especially when seeking the closed-loop optimal control via Pontrygin's maximum principle.
+Another simple example, appeared in an earlier works of the fourth author \cite{CZ} where the idea of \textit{method of optimal control} (cf., e.g., \cite{mybk}) was adopted to study a Monte Carlo method for FBSDEs, is of the following form:

+where $a$, $b$, $c$, $d$ and $\sigma $ are stochastic processes, and $h$ is an $\cF_T$-random variable.
+Again, this FBSDE is not covered by any existing method.
+However, as we will see in Section~\ref{sec7} that the solvability of (\ref{eg1}) and (\ref{eg2}), including an crucial estimate in \cite{CZ} regarding the solution to (\ref{eg2}), will be the easy consequences of our general results.
+In fact, the work \cite{CZ} was the motivation for \cite{Zhang}, which in turn motivated this paper.